 This fund assists nontraditional students who work and have families.

 Benefits deserving students in the School of Communications studying writing with an interest in fiction-writing.

 Supports aspiring art educators who face financial challenges while pursuing their degrees.

 Assists students with financial need who are pursuing a Bachelor of Music Education degree.

 This fund is for nursing students pursuing BSN degree who are dedicated to promoting academic, professional and personal growth for underrepresented groups in the nursing profession.

 Supports a student seeking a Master’s Degree in Public and Non-Profit Administration with an emphasis in philanthropy.
 In honor of Maribeth Wardrop and her passion for philanthropy.

-Benefits nontraditional students pursuing an MBA degree.
+This GVUF scholarship benefits nontraditional students pursuing an MBA degree.

 Fund supports future junior and senior chemistry students complete their education.